carlosjhr64/gtk2passwordapp/README.md

 WARNING: Blowfish is considered a legacy and deprecated algorithm.
-On my next review of this project, I'll migrate this to a different encryption, but I don't know when I'll get it.
+On my next review of this project, I'll migrate this to a different encryption, but I don't know when I'll get to it.

 ## Description: